lanl/Dendro-GRCA/README.md

 If you are interested in learning details about this toolkit, please check the [publication](https://epubs.siam.org/doi/10.1137/18M1196972)

+## Visualization
+We are using Paravies as our visualization toolkit with parallel vtu output.

 ## Contact
 Please contact Hyun Lim via hyunlim@lanl.gov if you have any questions or problem.